Emir Vildić: Accordion and Music teacher

 After passing the mandatory, preparatory state exam, required for work in state schools in Bosnia and Herzegovina, since 2008 Vildić has been working as an accordion teacher in public elementary music schools in Tuzla Canton, Bosnia and Herzegovina and music schools in Germany.
 His practice of teaching involves a range of techniques, including individual and orchestral accordion classes.
 Over 100 students learn classical accordion in Vildić's classes.
 His students performed on a large number of public concerts and won prizes in the accordion competitions in Bosnia and Herzegovina, Austria, Germany, France, Switzerland such as: Akordeonfest in Graz; International Accordion competition in Trossingen Hohner Conservatory; CMA – World Trophy for accordion – Trophée Mondial de l'Accordéon in France, etc.

 Teacher of music in preschool institutions

 Parallel to his pedagogical work in music schools, Emir Vildić designed and implemented several music education projects for pre-school children, the most important of which are: Music Pedagogical Development Programme "MEP Avista" and "Music Lab", which he implemented in Bosnia and Herzegovina and Germany.

-Music education programmes and projects for preschool children are a sublimation of many years of experience in working with schoolchildren and aim to develop children's love of music and musical competence.
+These programmes strive to develop children's love of music and musical competence.